Gloria-21/yoga-project/README.md

 5. Select the Master Branch from the Source dropdown menu
 6. Confirm my selection

-After this the website was live on GitHub pages
+After this, the website was live on GitHub pages

 ## Credits